 Note: Pass/Fail lines will be posted in Bulletin Board 2B on the 2nd floor of BRWN.
-Your examination booklets can be reviewed in the Main Office after scores are released.
+The examination booklets can be reviewed in the Main Office after scores are released.
 These booklets will only be held for 2 months following the exam.
 Copies of old cumulative exams and cribs can be found at the Chemistry website.

-5.7 Oral Candidacy Examination
+5.9 Oral Candidacy Examination

-The oral candidacy examination consisting of an original proposition (OP) and the student's upto-date dissertation research summary must be defended during their fifth semester.
-The proposition must originate with the student and not be related to their doctoral research.
+5.9a The oral candidacy examination consisting of an original proposition (OP) and the student's upto-date dissertation research summary must be defended during their fifth semester.
+The proposition must originate with the student and not be related to their doctoral research or prior research work if the student entered the program with an M.S. degree.

-The OP should include a concise statement of the problem or hypothesis to be tested, its significance and originality, why the proposal is superior to previous approaches (if applicable), how it is proposed to attack the problem, what difficulties can be expected in the course of the project and their solutions, and what will be accomplished by addressing the project.
+- 5.9b The OP should include a concise statement of the problem or hypothesis to be tested, its significance and originality, why the proposal is superior to previous approaches (if applicable), how it is proposed to attack the problem, what difficulties can be expected in the course of the project and their solutions, and what will be accomplished by addressing the project.
 Although the student is expected to have a complete knowledge of the area(s) related to the OP, the written OP should not include an extensive review of an area and should outline a research program as opposed to a single experiment.

-The dissertation research summary should consist of a statement of research already accomplished as well as a discussion of directions that further research might take.

-The OP and research summary are to be submitted to the receptionist in the Departmental Office two weeks prior to the exam date.
+Students are encouraged to consult the NIH R01 or NSF grant application guidelines for appropriate formatting of this document. - 5.9c The dissertation research summary should consist of a statement of research already accomplished as well as a discussion of directions that further research might take. - 5.9d The OP and research summary are to be submitted to the receptionist in the Departmental Office two weeks prior to the exam date.
 The research summary should address any improvements required in the fourth semester written report.
-The material will then be distributed to the committee members one week prior to the exam.

-The oral examination will consist of a presentation by the student and discussion of the original proposition and research summary.
-The committee will feel free to interrupt the student at any time and probe, by detailed questioning, the depth of the student's understanding of the proposal and research.

-The committee shall meet with the student in the absence of the major professor at the conclusion of the Oral Preliminary Examination in order to counsel the student regarding any issues about their experience in graduate school.
+The material will then be distributed to the committee members one week prior to the exam. - 5.9e The oral examination will consist of a presentation by the student and discussion of the original proposition and research summary.
+The committee will feel free to interrupt the student at any time and probe, by detailed questioning, the depth of the student's understanding of the proposal and research. - 5.9f The committee shall meet with the student in the absence of the major professor at the conclusion of the Oral Preliminary Examination in order to counsel the student regarding any issues about their experience in graduate school.

+Note:

-Note: The Dean of the Graduate School requires that all preliminary exams be scheduled two weeks prior to the exam date.
-Please recognize that many faculty members have very busy schedules so it is critical for you to arrange for your examination date and time well in advance of this two week minimum.
+The Dean of the Graduate School requires that all preliminary exams be scheduled two weeks prior to the exam date.
+Students should recognize that many faculty members have very busy schedules so it is critical to arrange for examination date and time well in advance of this two week minimum.
 The receptionist in the Departmental Office will aid students with the paperwork and room reservation.
-We require you to submit your exam information three weeks prior to the requested exam date.
+We require students to submit exam information two weeks prior to the requested exam date.

-5.8 The Ph.D.
+5.10 The Ph.D.
 Dissertation Proposal in Chemical Education